 Are you craving the cliche ripped, with large muscles and 10% body fat without taking it too far (a la Ryan Reynolds)?
 Six to twelve months is reasonable.

-Are you looking to ramp up your strength, drop below 6% body fat, uncover those core muscles, and dig deep striations into your muscles?
+Are you looking to ramp up your strength, drop below 6% body fat, uncover those defined abs, and dig deep striations into your muscles?
 Two to three years is more accurate.

 Are you planning to maximize your gains, develop a near-fat-free look, and attract eyes at the beach (or at the gym)?
 Four to five years is a more likely scenario.